Thresholds: Reactivity Tipping Points

 • Stress chemicals spike

-• Learning accelerates
+• Learning occurs

 • Emotional regulation improves